The Best Exercises for Sex

 As stipulated, contracting your PC muscle at the wrong time during sex can cause a man to ejaculate early!
 This is a clear example of wrong information.

-Exercising without correcting your sexual focus is usually not enough to solve sex problems including premature ejaculation, erectile dysfunction and being unable to orgasm; you need to reprogram the way you are focusing your attention to achieve the optimal outcome.
+Exercising without correcting your sexual focus is usually not enough.
+To solve sex problems including premature ejaculation, erectile dysfunction and being unable to orgasm; you need to reprogram the way you are focusing your attention and actions to achieve the optimal outcome.

 Specific focus and actions are required in order for your brain to respond with the correct muscle and hormone programs.
 Learning this doesn't take away from the spontaneity of sex.
 In contrast, a start to end procedure for sex provides you with the total confidence required to satisfy yourself AND your partner.
 Contact me now to get started.